justcoded/just-responsive-images/readme.md

 		return include get_stylesheet_directory() . '/rwd-image-sizes.php';
 	}

+After that you need to create a new file called `rwd-image-sizes.php` and set a configuration array there.

 ## Configuration array

 Here comes the most important part, you need to configure it very carefully.
 I will try to explain how to create this array step-by-step.

-We will use the configuration as a separate file.

 Configuration array is an associative multidimensional array.

+_*All examples is based on a second option of configuration settings - as a separate configuration file._

 #### Main image sizes